 Whether you are a beginning market grower or an established enterprise seeking to improve your skills, Sustainable Market Farming is an invaluable resource and a timely book for the maturing local agriculture movement.

-Sustainable Market Farming has been published by New Society Publishers on February 1, 2013.
+Sustainable Market Farming was published by New Society Publishers in February 2013.
 The 456 page, 8″ × 9.25″ paperback is available for $34.95 direct from the author in person at sustainable agriculture events she is attending, or via this website or by mail order for an additional $5.50 shipping.
 Use the “Buy Now” button or write to:

 Sustainable Market Farming, Twin Oaks Community, 138 Twin Oaks Road, Louisa, Virginia 23093.